 100-Kernel Weight, Kernel Volume and Kernel True Density

-The 100-kernel weight is determined from the average weight of two 100-kernel replicates using an analytical balance that measures to the nearest 0.1 mg.
+The 100-kernel weight is determined from the average weight of two 100-kernel replicates using an analytical balance with a minimum of four decimal places.
 The averaged 100-kernel weight is reported in grams.

-The kernel volume for each 100-kernel replicate is calculated using a helium pycnometer and is expressed in cubic centimeters (cm3) per kernel.
-Kernel volumes usually range from 0.14 to 0.36 cm3 per kernel for small and large kernels, respectively.
+The kernel volume is determined using a helium pycnometer to determine the volume (displacement) of the two replicates, and is expressed in cm3/100.
+Kernel volumes usually range from 0.18-0.30 cm3 per kernel for small and large kernels, respectively.

-True density of each 100-kernel sample is calculated by dividing the mass (or weight) of the 100 externally sound kernels by the volume (displacement) of the same 100 kernels.
-The two replicate results are averaged.
-True density is reported in grams per cubic centimeter (g/cm3).
-True densities typically range from 1.15 to 1.35 g/cm3 at “as is” moisture contents of about 12 to 15%.
+True Density is calculated as the mass (or weight) of the two replicates of 100 externally sound kernels by the volume (displacement) of the same 100-kernels.
+The replicate results are averaged.
+True Density is reported in grams per cubic centimeter (g/cm3).
+True densities typically range from 1.20 to 1.35 g/ cm3 at “as is” moistures of about 12 to 15%.

 Stress Crack Analysis

-Stress cracks are evaluated by using a backlit viewing board to accentuate the cracks.
+Stress Crack Percent is evaluated by using a backlit viewing board to accentuate the cracks.
 A sample of 100 intact kernels with no external damage is examined kernel by kernel.
-The light passes through the horneous or hard endosperm so that the severity of the stress crack damage in each kernel can be evaluated.
-Kernels are sorted into four categories: (1) no cracks; (2) one crack; (3) two cracks; and (4) more than two cracks.
-Stress cracks, expressed as a percent, are all kernels containing one, two or more than two cracks, divided by 100 kernels.
-Lower levels of stress cracks are always better, since higher levels of stress cracks lead to more breakage in handling.
+The light passes through the hard endosperm so the severity of the stress crack damage in each kernel can be evaluated.
+Kernels are sorted into four categories: (1) no cracks; (2) 1 crack; (3) 2 cracks; and (4) more than 2 cracks.
+Stress Crack Percent is expressed as all kernels containing one, two or more than two cracks divided by 100 kernels.
+Lower Stress Crack Percent is always better since high stress crack percentages lead to more breakage in handling.
 If stress cracks are present, singles are better than doubles or multiples.
-Some corn end users will specify by contract the acceptable level of cracks based on the intended use.
+Some corn end-users will specify the acceptable level of cracks based on the intended use.

 SCI = [SSC x 1] + [DSC x 3] + [MSC x 5]